MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ## User groups and permission sets

-When running as connected with an on-premises solution, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant will be, with very few exceptions, read-only.
+When running as connected with an on-premises solution, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant will be read-only with few exceptions.
 Because the on-premises solution is your primary application for running your business activities such as data entry, tax reporting, and sending invoices, these tasks will need to be completed in the on-premises solution.
 We limit the amount of data you can enter into your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant to data that is not migrated, otherwise any data that was written to the tenant database would be continuously overwritten during the migration run process.

 To make setting up this read-only tenant more efficient, we created a new *Intelligent Cloud* user group and an *Intelligent Cloud* permission set.
 Once the cloud migration environment is configured, all users without SUPER permissions will be automatically assigned to the *Intelligent Cloud* user group.
 Only users with SUPER permissions will be allowed to make modifications to the system at this point.